-- Allergic reaction to medications or material used during surgery.
+- Allergic reaction to the materials or medications used during the procedure.

-- Burns: sometimes the cannula movement can cause friction burns to skin or nerves.
-Also, in UAL, the heat from the ultrasound device can cause injury to the skin or deeper tissue.
+- Sometimes the cannula movement can lead to friction burns that affect the nerves or skin.
+In cases where ultrasound-assisted liposuction is used, heat from the ultrasound device can damage the skin or deeper tissue.